Katsute/rexedia/docs/presets.md

----
-title: Presets
-description: Preset usage and examples for Rexedia.
----

 # Presets

 If a preset is specified as an [arguments](https://github.com/Ktt-Development/rexedia/blob/main/docs/arguments.md) then the cover art, metadata, and output fields will be ignored.
 Only a single preset file can be used.